root@krueger:~/products/kineo$ cat README

 Target onboarding-to-dashboard completion within the first session.

-Target retained weekly users by linking dashboard, workouts, fuel, and scanner loops.
+Target retained weekly users by linking home, workouts, places, fuel, scan, and account progress loops.

 Timeline